Miranda Richardson: Film and television

-Richardson also appeared as Queen Rosalind of Denmark in The Prince and Me and as the ballet mistress Madame Giry in the film version of the Andrew Lloyd Webber musical The Phantom of the Opera (2004).
+Richardson appeared as Queen Rosalind of Denmark in The Prince and Me and as the ballet mistress Madame Giry in the film version of the Andrew Lloyd Webber musical The Phantom of the Opera (2004).
 In 2005, she appeared in the role of Rita Skeeter, the toxic Daily Prophet journalist in Harry Potter and the Goblet of Fire.
+She later reprised the role of Rita Skeeter in a cameo in Harry Potter and the Deathly Hallows: Part 1 (2010).

-She also did the voice for Corky in The Adventures of Bottle Top Bill and His Best Friend Corky (2005), an Australian animated series for children.
+Richardson voiced Corky in The Adventures of Bottle Top Bill and His Best Friend Corky (2005), an Australian animated series for children.
 In 2006, she appeared in Gideon's Daughter.
-She played Mrs. Claus in the film Fred Claus (2007).

-Richardson appeared in the BBC sitcom, The Life and Times of Vivienne Vyle.
+In 2007 she played Mrs Claus in the film Fred Claus (2007) and appeared in the BBC sitcom, The Life and Times of Vivienne Vyle (2007).

-In 2008, Richardson was cast in a leading role in original AMC pilot, Rubicon.
+In 2008, Richardson was cast in a leading role in the original AMC television pilot, Rubicon.
 She plays Katherine Rhumor, a New York socialite who finds herself drawn into the central intrigue of a think tank after the death of her husband.

-Additionally, she played Labour politician Barbara Castle in the British film Made in Dagenham.
+The following year, she portrayed Princess Victoria of Saxe-Coburg-Saalfeld, Duchess of Kent in film The Young Victoria (2009).

+Richardson played Labour Party politician Barbara Castle in the British film Made in Dagenham (2010).
+She was nominated for a BAFTA Award for Best Actress in a Supporting Role for this role.
+In 2012, she played roles in the BBC comedy television series Dead Boss, historical drama series World Without End, based on the 1989 Ken Follett novel The Pillars of the Earth, and historical drama series Parade's End, based on Ford Madox Ford's eponymous novel cycle (1924–1928).
+In 2013, she played Lady Ashford in the film Belle (2013).

-In 2014, Richardson was cast as Queen Ulla in Maleficent, where she was to play the titular character's aunt, but her role was cut from the film during post-production.
+In 2012, Richardson was cast as Queen Ulla in Disney's live action film Maleficent (2014), where she was to play the titular character's aunt, but her role was cut from the film during post-production.
 In 2015, she played Sybil Birling in Helen Edmundson's BBC One adaptation of J. B. Priestley's An Inspector Calls.

+In 2015, she played Hilda Lorimer in the film Testament of Youth and was cast as Emily Brent in BBC One's three-part adaptation of Dame Agatha Christie's 1939 novel And Then There Were None.
+In 2017, she portrayed Clementine Churchill in the biopic film Churchill and starred in the films Stronger and iBoy.

+In 2019, Richardson voiced Pinky's Grandma in animated television series Pinky Malinky and played Lou Collins in seven episodes of television series Curfew.
+In 2020, Richardson starred in the Australian comedy drama film Rams.

+Richardson reprised her role as the voice of Mrs Tweedy in the 2023 film, Chicken Run: Dawn of the Nugget.

+Richardson is due to appear in an upcoming biopic about conductor Sergiu Celibidache, The Yellow Tie, and in the British film The Bitter End.

 Personal life

-Richardson's hobbies include dog walking, gardening and falconry, and she started playing the cello in 2013.
-She trains a falcon named Cassiopeia.
+Richardson's hobbies include dog walking, gardening and falconry.
+In 2013, she began learning the cello.